 How old do I have to be to attend a workshop?

-Most workshops require attendees to be at least 21 years of age unless otherwise specified in the course description.
-We have been known to make exceptions.
+Workshops require attendees to be at least 21 years of age unless otherwise specified in the course description.
+We have been known to make exceptions for homeschoolers.

 What if I turn 21 during the year I want to attend?